RootRez/publisher-api-docs/README.md

 ## Best Practices

+* Use HTTPS.
+All communication with RootRez is handled over HTTPS.
+* Keep your API key out of version control (such as GIT or SVN), instead store in a local config file or similar secure means.
 * Cache data that is unlikely to change frequently such as property data (not including rates) and publisher settings.
 * Use low verbosity levels (0 is lowest, 3 is highest).
 The less data requested, the faster